The curvature of almost Robinson manifolds: Classifications of curvature tensors

 \subsection{$\simalg(n-2)$-invariant classifications}

 As in section \ref{sec-sim-alg}, we single out a null line $\mfK$ on $n$-dimensional Minkowski space $(\mfV,g)$, so that $\mfV$ admits a filtration \eqref{eq-sim-filtration} of $\simalg(n-2)$-modules.
 Then this filtration induces $\simalg(n-2)$-invariant filtrations on any tensor product of $\mfV$.
-This applies in particular to the irreducible $\so(n-1,1)$-modules $\mfF$, $\mfA$ and $\mfC$.
-Each of the graded $\simalg(n-2)$-modules associated to these filtrations splits into a direct sum of irreducible $\simalg(n-2)$-modules, all of which are listed in appendix \ref{sec-rep}.
-The effect of the action of the nilpotent part of $\simalg(n-2)$ on any associated $\co(n-2)$-invariant decompositions is encoded in the form of a `Penrose diagram'.
-We also discuss the relation with the classification of \cite{Coley2004} based on the null alignment formalism generalisating the Petrov classifiation of the Weyl tensor in section \ref{rem-PW-types}.
+This applies in particular to $\mfF$, $\mfA$ and $\mfC$.
+Each of the graded $\simalg(n-2)$-modules associated to these filtrations splits into a direct sum of irreducible $\simalg(n-2)$-modules.
+The effect of the action of the nilpotent part of $\simalg(n-2)$ on any associated $\co(n-2)$-invariant decompositions is encoded in the form of a diagram.
+We also discuss the relation with the classification of \cite{Coley2004} based on the null alignment formalism generalisating the Petrov classification of the Weyl tensor in section \ref{rem-PW-types}.

+Before we start, it is worth mentioning that the irreducible $\co(n-2)$-modules occuring in the classifications of $\mfF$, $\mfA$ and $\mfC$ can all be expressed as the Cartan product of the $\co(n-2)$-modules of $\mfV$ and $\g$, which we presently recall: